luizmugnaini/presheaf/STYLE_GUIDE.md

   considerable bloat to the software and worsen both the compile time and runtime, as well as a larger memory footprint.
 Unfortunately, some STL constructs (`std::initializer_list` for instance) are compiler intrinsic so we have to include headers providing them if we wish to use these features.
-- Prefer including the direct LibC headers (e.g. `stdio.h`) instead of the C++ wrappers (e.g. `cstdio`).
+- Prefer including the direct libc headers (e.g. `stdio.h`) instead of the C++ wrappers (e.g. `cstdio`).
+  A common misconception is that the C++ wrappers make the global namespace clear of libc functions, which is definitely not the case (you can access both `std::printf` and `printf` from `cstdio`).
 - Always provide useful documentation.
 Note however that some docs may not be really that relevant: for instance, the method `psh::Array::size_bytes` is obvious, it simply returns the size of the array in bytes.
 - Don't write in a comment what can be clearly stated in code.
 - Don't try to be clever, be pragmatic and simple.
 - Use the following comment tags (BUG, FIXME, TODO, NOTE) for an easier way to search them later.
-- Write fault tolerant code, if some value fails to meet some expectation, try to find a way to make it a default value if possible.
+- Write fault tolerant code, if some value fails to meet some expectation, try to use a default value whenever possible.
 - In case there is no possible default value, don't be shy of asserts!
 If you **are** going to fail, fail as fast as possible.
+This makes debugging way easier for both the users and the library devs.
 - Always use the type aliases declared in `<psh/core.h>`.
+These provide uniformity for the codebase.

 # Formatting